tibrado/case-study-driver-churn-rate/README.md

-# How to prevent rider churning
+# How to Prevent Rider Churning

 **This project aims to understand the factors that lead to rider churning and explore methods to improve rider retention rate.**